Oceanwalker10/hello-world/README.md

 # hello-world
-ThThis repository contains github project for eaglehack
+This repository contains github project for eaglehack

+Honey, where is my supersuit?